Thelukepet/course/assignments/A4-commoncrawl.md

 wget -r -l 3 "http://rubigdata.github.io/course/" --warc-file="course"
 ```

+#### WARC for Spark

+The [WARC for Spark notebook](BigData-CC.snb) will be helpful to play with
+WARC files in a Spark Notebook, to give a more flexible and efficient approach to
+develop new code _and debug it_, independent of the large cluster.

+#### Other references

 Refer to the [use case slides](https://blackboard.ru.nl/bbcswebdav/xid-6973793_4),
 the second part of the dimensionality reduction lecture,
 that discussed in detail the case study of how to run SVD on Wikipedia dump,
-and revisit the use of the `XMLInputFormat` classes.
+and revisit the use of the `XMLInputFormat` classes and turning noisy data
-You will need a similar strategy to tackle the problem of accessing crawl
-information inside the Web Archive files (WARC files).
+into a cleaner version to work on.

 SurfSara and the Commoncrawl foundation have provided useful utility code on
 the [Norvig Award github repository](https://github.com/norvigaward/warcutils).